KenPonta/CheatSheet/docs/user-guides/topic-selection.md

 ## Overview

-The topic selection phase is where you review AI-organized content and choose what to include in your cheat sheet.
+The topic selection phase is where you review AI-organized content and choose what to include in your compact study material.
 This is your opportunity to customize the content while maintaining fidelity to your original materials.

 ## Understanding AI Topic Organization